Coronavirus: Simon Harris expects restrictions to stay in place for weeks

 Mr Harris also said, Ireland will have to move onto a “different terrain” after that.

-People have been asked to stay inside as much as possible, except for essential journeys including exercise within 2 kilometres of their home, since March 28th.
+People have been asked to stay inside as much as possible, except for necessary journeys including exercise within 2 kilometres of their home, since March 28th.

 People over 70 were asked to stay inside “cocoon” for the period in order to curb the spread of coronavirus, also known as Covid-19.”